The Cook County Department of Public Health (CCDPH) works to promote and protect the health of suburban Cook County residents.

 We strive to bring people and resources together to encourage healthy lifestyles and healthy environments.
 To help address issues facing our communities, we have established a growing network of community partners including, area hospitals, first responders, educators, businesses, faith-based organizations and local officials.

-Our current Healthy Initiatives include:
+Our Healthy Initiatives include:

 Alliance for Healthy and Active Communities